PeterAlexander/CP100/docs/unit1/Lesson4_Explaining the Cloud Native Maturity Matrix.md

  user.
 (Kind of like microservices for compute loads, really.)
 Edge computing returns results fast and works well in applications where, for example, adequate data is available locally.

+## LESSON SUMMARY
+---
+ You should now be able to:

+    -   Detect the position of your company in terms of culture, team, process and white criteria.
+With the help of the matrix, you can now sketch your goals and how to get there